 I then worked on a local free newspaper with paste up and scalpels and page size camera negatives sent to the printers.
 It is much easier to carry 16 negatives than 16 pages of typeset pages, and it won’t get ‘pied’ – knocked over or dropped or jumbled in a heap.
 Computers may crash but the compositors’ dread was ‘printers’ pie’.
 However, forty odd years passed before redundancy finally finished my printing career.

-Graham was talking to WISEArchive in 2008.
+Graham submitted his story to WISEArchive in 2008.

 © 2021 Copyright WISEArchive.
 All Rights Reserved.